sbl-sdsc/neo4j-ipycytoscape/README.md

 When running this project on [Pangeo Binder](https://binder.pangeo.io/), a Neo4j database server is [setup](../binder/postBuild) and [started](../binder/start).
 This may take a few minutes.

 #### Local Neo4j installation
-When running this notebook locally, you need to install and start the Neo4j database:
+When running Neo4j_Example1.ipynb locally, you need to install and start the Neo4j database:

 1. [Download Neo4j](https://neo4j.com/download/)
 2. Launch Neo4j Browser